Communicate and Share

 Use Case Scenario

-In 2016, CACGA will offer a major upgrade to its member centers, made possible in part by a VOCA grant.
-Some of the major highlights of the upgrade include beefed up ad-hoc reporting tools and dashboards, and tools that will allow users to record client service in batches, which will save hundreds of hours a year
+With Collaborate, CACGA offered a major upgrade to its member centers, made possible in part by a VOCA grant.
+Some of the highlights of the case management software include beefed up ad-hoc reporting tools and dashboards, and tools that allow users to record client service in batches, which saves hundreds of hours a year.

 “When our member centers are seeing a child for an abuse or CSEC case, they can search the Georgia network to determine if we’ve seen this child previously.
 This is important, knowing that history provides context that can really help us help the child.”